siam-biswas/Transfiguration/README.md

 Lets say you have an array with alphabets and you want to represent them in `UITableView`.

-For doing that with `Transfigurstion` start with defining a `Transfigurator` service as an instance variable with a `Table` adapter and your array.
+For doing that with `Transfiguration` start with defining a `Transfigurator` service as an instance variable with a `Table` adapter and your array.
 Then all you have to do is bind this with your container and attach the view configurations with closures.

 ```swift
 class ViewController: UITableViewController {